Sighopss/Algonquin-Code-Base/lab2.md

 - **Application-level firewalls** protect the services, and a **cloud load balancer** distributes incoming traffic automatically

 **Key Points:**
-- The cloud provider handles servers, operating system updates, scaling, and high availability
+- The cloud provider handles servers, operating system updates, scaling, and high availabilities
 - Users focus on maintaining application code and database configuration
 - Ideal for rapid deployment, simplified scaling, and reduced operational overhead

 ---

-## 2. Deployment Using IaaS (Infrastructure-as-a-Service)
+## 2. Deployment on IaaS (Infrastructure-as-a-Service)

 In an Iaas deployment, virtual machines (VMs) are provisioned in a cloud environment such as AWS EC2, Azure Virtual Machines, or Google Cloud Compute Engine.